Sodjuangon Situmorang

-Sodjuangon Situmorang (born 7 June 1949) is an Indonesian bureaucrat who worked in the Department of Internal Affairs and briefly in the office of the Coordinating Minister for Political, Legal, and Security Affairs as a deputy.
-Sodjuangan also held office as the acting governor of Central Kalimantan in 2005 and Papua in 2006.
+Sodjuangon Situmorang (born 7 June 1949) is an Indonesian bureaucrat who worked in the Department of Home Affairs and briefly in the office of the Coordinating Minister for Political, Legal, and Security Affairs as a deputy.
+Sodjuangon also held office as the acting governor of Central Kalimantan in 2005 and Papua in 2006.

 Early life and education

 Sodjuangon was born on 7 June 1949 in Tarutung, which was part of the North Tapanuli Regency in North Sumatra.

 Sodjuangan was a graduate of the Administration Faculty of the University of Indonesia.
 He continued his studies at the National Resilience Institute in 1997 and graduated in 1999.

 Career

 Prior to his appointment as a director general in 2004, Sodjuangan worked at various levels in the Department of Internal Affairs.
 He started his career at the inspectorate general of the department, where he became the assistant inspector for government affairs to the Inspector for the 5th Region.
 Sodjuangan was later promoted and held office as the Inspector for Region V and later as the Region VII.
 Sodjuangan was later promoted again, and became the inspector general for the regional government in the Directorate General of Public and Regional Government.

 After being relieved from inspectorate offices, Sodjuangan was appointed as the secretary to the Director General of Public and Regional Government.
 He was later posted to the Minister of Internal Affairs at that time, Hari Sabarno, in which he became Hari's expert staff on governance and later on law and politics.
 After his stint as an expert staff, he was appointed as the deputy to the Coordinating Minister for Political, Legal, and Security Affairs.

 Sodjuangan was appointed a member of the investigation team for the Maluku sectarian conflict on 14 January 2002, representing the Communion of Churches in Indonesia.
 He signed the Malino II Accord as a mediator.

 On 19 October 2004, Sodjuangan was inaugurated as Director General of Population Administration, replacing Rohadi.
 Shortly afterwards, he was also appointed as the chairman of the Aceh Assistance Team, which was tasked to complete the bill on Aceh autonomy.
 The team attempted to include a clause on pemekaran (province split) in the bill but it was not approved by the legislature in the final law.